 - Entrust KeyControl has been deployed and configured.
-For details, see [Installation]. - The Entrust nShield HSM has been deployed and configured.
+For details, see Install the KeyControl server. - The Entrust nShield HSM has been deployed and configured.
 For details, see the Installation Guide for your HSM. - You have rights to add new clients to the HSM configuration.